That’s what I feel like I’ve been doing for the past three weeks – reconciling differences between two worlds.

 No pictures of life-saving moments.
 No accounts of award worthy accomplishments.
 The thing is – God just really asks us to love others.
 It’s so simple.
 I went down there.
 I loved on some little ones, gave thousands of hugs, cried some tears, ran over a rat, laughed with friends I could not speak with, ate pizza, shared the Gospel, told my story, told some women how God sees them, helped make them feel whole and pretty again, drove through a gigantic puddle into the slums, laughed through the entire thing, played hockey with a toad, and used play-dough to communicate with a 6-year-old for hours in the back of a van.
 Thank GOD I can remember these times.
 Some of the most meaningful moments of my life!

 I can no longer point fingers at the Millennial generation coming up behind me as those who feel entitled, because the truth is, I’m not much different.
 I had not hit US soil for 30 minutes yet when I was annoyed with a not-very-nice airline attendant who put me in the wrong customs line that I stood in for more than an hour.
 How quickly when our surroundings become familiar, we can move from a spirit of humility to one of entitlement.
 I’m guilty.
 And if my older generation doesn’t feel entitled to the same things as the younger generation – maybe we should look at our relationships?
 Do we feel entitled to be treated a certain way?
-The spirit of entitlement comes in all kinds of forms.
+The spirit of entitlement comes in all forms.

 My first week back at work felt meaningless as I cared for someone who repeatedly told me that their race and religion entitled them to better care than other patients.
 For four days I listened to them school me on their “eliteness.”
 Sharply opposite what I had just spent a week witnessing!
 Now and then I’d thumb through my photos remembering all that I had just experienced.
 The things I own have become less meaningful – including my own career.